European Leagues

 European Leagues (EL) is a sports organisation within association football created for growth of professional football in Europe.

-Its members are the professional football leagues organisations of 29 countries: Austria, Belgium, Bulgaria, Denmark, England, Finland, France, Germany, Greece, Israel, Italy, Kazakhstan, the Netherlands, Norway, Poland, Portugal, Russia, Scotland, Slovenia, Spain, Sweden, Switzerland, Romania, Latvia, Ukraine, and Serbia.
-In addition, there are seven associate leagues representing some of these countries as well as Turkey.
+Its members are the professional football leagues organisations of 31 countries: Austria, Azerbaijan, Belgium, Bulgaria, the Czech Republic, Denmark, England, Finland, France, Germany, Greece, Israel, Italy, Kazakhstan, the Netherlands, Norway, Poland, Portugal, Russia, Scotland, Slovenia, Spain, Sweden, Switzerland, Romania, Latvia, Ukraine, and Serbia.
+In addition, there are seven associate leagues representing some of these countries as well as Turkey and Ireland.

 History

 Created in 1997, originally under the name Association of the European Union Premier Professional Football Leagues (EUPPFL).
 The name was changed from European Professional Football Leagues (EPFL) to European Leagues in April 2018.